How to Paint Wood or Laminate Furniture

 While there are so many primer choices for so many different wood products, the 2 brands that seems to cover all products while still performing well are Benjamin Moore Advance and Zinnser Bin Primer which will both cover a multitude of sins.

-I’ve been told that it’s smart to use oil-based primer on oak cabinets.
+I’ve been told that it’s smart to use an oil-based primer on oak cabinets.
 I found this out ‘after the fact’ and had used latex primer and it worked very very well.
-Also, if you have any knots in your wood you’ll want to seal these with an oil based primer rather than a latex one.
+Also, if you have any knots in your wood you’ll want to seal these with an oil based primer or even better, a lacquer, rather than a latex product.

 To apply the primer, brush in the tight areas and then roll on the primer with the 4″ roller on smaller areas and the wall sized roller for flat panelled areas to reduce lap lines.
 1 coat is just fine!